martinalebachew/BrenerBot/README.md

 - NodeJS
 - ffmpeg

-After installing the requirements above and adding them to the PATH environment variable, you can use the following command to install all of the required libraries:
+After installing the requirements above and adding them to the PATH environment variable, you can use the following command to install all the required libraries:

 ```
 npm install